gauravshah-07/HPE_CPP/README.md

      * Running Kafka producers interactively with topic-based configuration.
      * Configuring broker connection dynamically.
   3. Integrated a user-friendly interactive menu system to guide users through CLI operations, supporting both beginners and advanced users.

+## Week 8

+* **Completed:**

+1. CLI was improved to display the list of topics
+2. CLI file was made to use Argparse instead of Fire
+3. Caching of topics was integrated
+4. Added the feature of saving the user configuration
+5. Feature of creating topic in kafka based on input was added.

+ ## Week 8

+* **Completed:**

+1. Label values extraction is made optional.
+User can give custom label values.
+2. Range of values for each topic can be taken from user input (optional).
+3. Custom nodelist can be taken as input from the user in text file format.
+4. CLI was modified.